 Accurately predict the response of distributed and cavity-type filters with planar method-of-moments (MoM) and 3D finite-element method (FEM) electromagnetic (EM) analysis.

 Directly import synthesized designs into Microwave Office circuit design software for further refinement, optimization, EM verification, and physical design.

-Libraries of surface-mount technology (SMT) vendor components and distributed transmission-line elements allow designers to build and simulate passive components for physical realization through a schematic editor fully-synchronized to a layout editor.
-Parameterized EM subcircuits can be used for novel structures to develop passive components using custom building blocks.
+Libraries of surface-mount technology (SMT) vendor components and distributed transmission-line elements allow designers to build and simulate filters for physical realization through a schematic editor fully synchronized to a layout editor.
+Parameterized EM subcircuits can be used for novel structures to develop filters and novel resonators used as custom building blocks.

+Linear frequency domain analysis allows designers to simulate broadband filter responses including in- and out-of-band rejection, return and insertion losses.
 Designers rely on circuit/EM co-simulation to provide embedded parasitic extraction and design verification, along with RF-aware circuit simulation and frequency-dependent transmission-line models.
-Prior to manufacture, component performance can be verified through planar or 3D EM analysis, depending on the geometry of the (packaged) device.
+Prior to manufacture, component performance can be verified through planar or 3D EM analysis

 Microwave Office circuit design software enables designers to develop impedance-matching networks and antenna feed structures with RF/microwave linear circuit simulation, distributed transmission lines, and vendor component libraries, as well as design aids such a network synthesis (optional), optimization, and tuning.

 The AXIEM 3D proprietary full-wave planar EM simulator is based on method-of-moments (MoM) fast-solver technology that readily analyzes planar antennas and arrays.
 Designers can extract S-parameters for voltage standing-wave ratio (VSWR), return loss and radiation patterns, and visualize currents to gain insights on coupling and the behavior of resonant structures.